egor-mazko/TTWebClient-CSharp/README.md

 }
 ```

-## Access to account positions information.
+## Access to account positions information
 Works only for net accounts!
 ```c#
 // Account positions
 if (account.AccountingType == TTAccountingTypes.Net)